 Like many taxes, it’s unavoidable, so you must factor it into your budget calculations.
 If you don’t, you could find yourself in a whole heap of trouble when it comes to trying to purchase that dream property.
 Couples need to be extra careful of the stamp duty surcharge.

 Unsure of how Stamp Duty rates work?
 Read on to find out more

 What is Stamp Duty?

-The tax as we know it today was first introduced in 2003 and applies to both freehold and leasehold properties in England and Northern Ireland.
+The tax as we know it today was first introduced in 2003 and applied to both freehold and leasehold properties in England and Northern Ireland.
 Designed to cover the cost of all the legal documents for the purchase, paying it proves that the ownership of the land has changed from the previous occupant to you.
-If you don’t pay this tax, then legally you will not be able to officially purchase the property.
+If you don’t pay this tax, then legally, you will not officially purchase the property.

 Do I Have Pay Stamp Duty?

 Like most taxes, Stamp Duty rates don’t apply to everyone, so make sure you are aware if you fit the criteria to be charged.

 The first significant group of people who won’t be affected are first-time buyers.
 As of November 2017, Stamp Duty changed so that all first-time buyers purchasing a property under £300,000 were exempt from paying it.
 However, if you aren’t a first-time buyer, you still won’t be taxed if you’re purchasing a property under £125,000.